alkacon/mercury-json/README.md

 # Single page applications using React.js and the OpenCms JSON API

 ## About

-Demo 1 showcases basic content access with the [folder handler]() and the [content handler]() of the JSON API.
+Demo 1 showcases basic content access with the [JSON folder handler]() and the [JSON content handler]().

-Demo 2 showcases how to access and display dynamic content lists using the [list handler]() of the JSON API.
+Demo 2 showcases how to access and display dynamic content lists using the [JSON list handler]().

 Demo 3 showcases content formatting provided by the [page handler]() of the JSON API.